Bfsalazarb/simple-table-app/README.md

 Some Features:
 - The table cells shows the full title of the object, part of the description, and an image preview if available
-- on touch on a cell, the app shows a new view with the detail of the object, showing the image,full title and full description
+- on touch on a cell, the app shows a new view with the detail of the object, showing the image, full title and full description
 - works on portrait and landscape orientation
 - handles bad API request
-- Stores images cache
+- Stores image cache
 - Some unit cases test